 Mary, widow of Thomas Brazener, of Astley, and mother of their nine children, passed away in the September quarter of 1866, her death being registered at Martley, Worcestershire

-Thomas and Mary Brazener, nee Lea,apparently led unremarkable lives involving neither fame nor fortune, neither scandal nor crime, neither bankruptcy nor any event warranting a newspaper article.
+Thomas and Mary Brazener, nee Lea, apparently led unremarkable lives involving neither fame nor fortune, neither scandal nor crime, neither bankruptcy nor any event warranting a newspaper article or notice.
 However, they successfully nurtured nine children through to adulthood, no mean feat in the first half of the 19th Century.
 Some of their grandchildren took the Brazener/Brazner name to North America, while others spread the Brazenor/Brazener name to a number of other English counties.
 Some of their descendants now form the largest concentration of the Brazener name in the United Kingdom.